nburrus/tuxpaint/docs/en/README.txt

                 fades away (a gradient) towards where you drag the mouse.
               * Radial — click once to fill an area with a color that fades away (a gradient) radially, centered on where you clicked.
+              * Shaped — click once to fill an area with a color that fades away (a gradient), following the contours of the shape you're filling.

            📜 Note: Prior to Tux Paint 0.9.24, "Fill" was a Magic tool (see below).
 Prior to Tux Paint 0.9.26, the "Fill" tool only offered the 'Solid' method of filling.
+'Shaped' fill was introduced in Tux Paint 0.9.29.

    "Magic" Tool (Special Effects)